SajidZakaria/ST3-CP-Environment/README.md

   4. Easily customizable.

 ## How it works:
-  The build system calls PowerShell through CMD, then Powershell calls Script.ps1, which then executes the entire process.
-So both the Build System and Script.ps1 files are needed to be in required paths.
+  The build system calls PowerShell through CMD, then PowerShell runs Script.ps1, which then executes the entire process.
+So both the Build System and Script.ps1 files are needed to be in their required paths.

 ## Variables in the script:
   * **$input**: Path to the input file